inm7/Network-based-prediction/README.md

 # Network-based-prediction

+## Introduction

+This work is dedicated to investigate the predictive relationship and we employed 17 meta-analytically defined task-specific networks covering a broad range of domains including executive, socal, affective, and motor functions.
+Intrinsic connectivity within each of the networks through a strigent three-step validation procedure, including 10-fold and .
+The identified networks are moreover linked to neurotransmitter receptor/transport distrubution patterns via spatial correlation analysis.
+Overall, we provided a integreted link from symptomatology to molecular architecture.

 ## Meta-analytic networks
 The coordinates used for generating the nodes have been reported in the source meta-analytic publications.
 Here we moreover provide text files containing the peak-activation coordinates for each of the 17 networks investigated in the present work as well as the NIFTI images denoting the node-locations.